Our fatigue service provides assessment and treatment for people experiencing fatigue symptoms.

 If you wish to work with us, you will then be offered an initial one-to-one assessment before engaging with our therapy team.

-Our appointments are made by a member of our administration team.
-If you have any queries you can call them directly on 020 7794 0500, extension 31717.
+A member of our administration team makes our appointments.
+If you have any queries, you can call them directly on 020 7794 0500, extension 31717.

 Information for health professionals